ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/deployment/recipes/google-cloud-healthcare.md

 ## Running via Docker

-The OHIF Viewer Docker container can be connected to Google Cloud Healthcare by providing a Client ID at runtime.
+The Cure Assist Docker container can be connected to Google Cloud Healthcare by providing a Client ID at runtime.
 This is a very simple method to get up and running.